libingallin/handson_ml_2nd/bias-variance-trade-off.md

 # The Bias/Variance Trade-off

-An important theoretical result of statistics and ML is the fact **a model's generalization error can be expressed as the sum of 3 very different errors:
+An important theoretical result of statistics and ML is the fact **a model's generalization error can be expressed as the sum of 3 very different errors**:

 ## :one: Error 1: Bias